reyanzaman/StyleGen-/README.md

 Due to hardware constraint, the data has been trained and tested on 64x64 rgb images The dataset (Pattern.zip) contains 10 class and 300 images

+This was just done as a demo and there are lots of improvements and adjustments that are yet to be done.

 ## Screenshots

 These are a few generated 64x64 resolution styles